operator-framework/operator-sdk/website/content/en/docs/olm-integration/generation.md

 **For Go Operators only:** the command parses [CSV markers][csv-markers] from Go API type definitions, located in `./api` for single group projects and `./apis` for multigroup projects, to populate certain CSV fields.
 You can set an alternative path to the API types root directory with `--apis-dir`.
 These markers are not available to Ansible or Helm project types.

-Also note that the command will attempt to process local types defined in your API.
-If you import a package and use a type with the same name as a local type as a field in the local type it will loop infinitely.
+The command attempts to process the local types defined in your API.
-For example, the following local type definition will cause an infinite loop:
+If you import a package that uses the same name as a local type, running the command causes an infinite loop.
+For example:
 ```go
 type PodStatus struct {
   SomeField string